 Anca earned her Doctoral degree in Acupuncture and Chinese Medicine from Pacific College of Oriental Medicine, and completed her Master’s at one of the most renowned schools in the U.S., Tri-State College of Acupuncture, where she received extensive training under master practitioners of several acupuncture styles.

 After graduating with honors, Anca completed an internship at the International Acupuncture Training Institute in Beijing, China with rounds in two hospital acupuncture clinics.

 She was later selected by the Chinese Medical Science Foundation and St. Vincent’s Hospital in NYC for a year-long Acupuncture Fellowship in an Integrative program serving the Rehabilitation and Internal Medicine Departments.

-Anca Marinescu is licensed in New York, Pennsylvania and New Jersey and is a National Board-Certified Acupuncturist - Dipl.
-Ac.
-(NCCAOM).
+Anca Marinescu is licensed in New York, New Jersey and Pennsylvania, and is a National Board-Certified Acupuncturist (NCCAOM).